-Where required, comparative figures have been adjusted to conform with changes in presentation for the current financial year.
+Where required, comparative figures have been adjusted to conform with changes in presentation for the current financial year e) Budget comparative figures f) Superannuation The Shire contributes to a number of Superannuation Funds on behalf of employees.
+All funds to which the Shire contributes are defined contribution plans.

-When the Shire applies an accounting policy retrospectively, makes a retrospective restatement or reclassifies items in its financial statements that has a material effect on the statement of financial position, an additional (third) Statement of Financial Position as at the beginning of the preceding period in addition to the minimum comparative financial report is presented.
+When the Shire applies an accounting policy retrospectively, makes a retrospective restatement or reclassifies items in its financial statements that has a material effect on the statement of financial position, an additional (third) Statement of Financial Position as at the beginning of the preceding period in addition to the minimum comparative financial report is presented g) Fair value of assets and liabilities